Why Is Credit Monitoring Important?

 Equifax 3-Bureau credit scores are based on an Equifax® Credit Score model and are not the same scores used by 3rd parties to assess your creditworthiness.5

-When you sign up for Equifax's credit monitoring services, you will receive alerts as changes are recorded in your credit history.
+When you sign up for Equifax's credit monitoring products, you will receive alerts as changes are recorded in your credit history.
 Most lenders report new account activity within 30 days, but some can take as long as 90 days to report activity.
 Remember, not all creditors report account activity to each of the national credit reporting bureaus — Equifax, Experian and TransUnion.
 If you want to know which bureaus a creditor reports to and how often, you should contact the creditor directly.

 If you receive a credit monitoring alert for unfamiliar credit activity, immediately contact the company listed in the alert to see if the activity is a threat.
 If the alert wasn't triggered by unauthorized activity, your alert preference thresholds could be too narrow, so you may want to consider updating them.